Cerement/cerement.github.io/_posts/2020-08-14-unity-dots-creating-generic-systems-with-generic-jobs.md

 ## Restriction

 According to the [Burst documentation](https://docs.unity3d.com/Packages/com.unity.burst@1.4/manual/docs/OptimizationGuidelines.html#generic-jobs), Burst has limited support for generics.
-The Burst compiler can only detect generic jobs with fully resolved generic arguments, such as `GenericPrintJob<ValueComponent>`, while `GenericPrintJob<T>` won't be detected.
+The Burst compiler can only detect generic jobs with fully resolved generic arguments, such as `MyJob<int>` and `MySystem<float>.MyJob`, while `MySystem<T>.MyJob<U>` won't be detected.

 (Thanks to [@BennetJeutter](https://twitter.com/BennetJeutter) for pointing out this restriction.)